hxu129/ms-pred-original/README.md

 ## Data <a name="data"></a>

 A data subset from the GNPS database including processed dag annotations (magma\_outputs/), subformulae (subformulae/), retrieval databases (retrieval/), splits (splits/), and spectra files (spec\_files/) can be downloaded into ``data/spec_datasets/canopus_train_public``.
-Note CANOPUS is an earlier name of the GNPS dataset, as explained in our ICEBERG paper.
+Note CANOPUS is an earlier name of the NPLIB1 dataset, as explained in our ICEBERG paper.

 ```
 . data_scripts/download_gnps.sh